United arab emirates Country Commercial Guide

 Protecting Intellectual Property

-In 2018, the UAE was placed on the United States Trade Representative’s (USTR) Special 301 Report as a Watch List country for failing to provide adequate and effective protection and enforcement of Intellectual Property Rights (IPR).
-After making important improvements to its IPR protection and enforcement regime UAE was removed from the Special 301 Report in April 2021.
-The UAE continued to enhance their IPR regime in 2021 by passing three pieces of legislation to update their patent, trademark, copyright, industrial design and trade secret protections and enforcement mechanisms.
-In December 2021 the UAE joined the Madrid Protocol, a seminal international trademark treaty that lowers burdens for obtaining trademark rights in multiple countries.
+In 2018, the UAE was placed on the United States Trade Representative’s (USTR) Special 301 Report Watch List for failing to provide adequate and effective protection of Intellectual Property Rights (IPR).
+After making important improvements to its IPR enforcement regime, the UAE was removed from the Special 301 Report in April 2021.
+The UAE continued to enhance their IPR regime in 2021 by passing three pieces of legislation to update their patent, trademark, copyright, industrial design, and trade secret protections and enforcement mechanisms.
+In December 2021, the UAE joined the Madrid Protocol, a seminal international trademark treaty that lowers burdens for obtaining trademark rights in multiple countries.
+In February 2024, the UAE Ministry of Economy announced 11 initiatives under its new IP Ecosystem, and in May 2024 signed a Memorandum of Understanding with the U.S. Patent & Trademark Office to enhance its registration and enforcement capabilities.

 IPR Enforcement

-Enforcement of IPR takes place generally at the emirate-level (i.e., state level).
-However, a more coordinated approach would be helpful between emirates and customs authorities to control the transshipment of counterfeit goods, especially in the Free Trade Zones in the UAE.
+IPR enforcement generally takes place at the emirate level (i.e., state level).
+However, stakeholders note that a more coordinated approach would be helpful between emirates and customs authorities to control the transshipment of counterfeit goods, especially in the free trade zones in the UAE.
 In Dubai, for example, the Dubai Police, Dubai Customs, and the Dubai Department of Economic Development (DED) share the power to search for and seize counterfeit products.
-Dubai Customs has authority to do so at the emirate’s borders and in free trade zones, while Dubai Police’s and DED’s authority only applies to in-market and non-free trade zone areas.
+Dubai Customs has authority to do so at the emirate’s borders and in free trade zones, while Dubai Police and DED authority applies only to in-market and non-free trade zone areas.
 Each emirate works with individual stakeholders regarding counterfeits of its brands.

 Copyright

 Copyrights are protected under UAE Federal Law.
-The UAE is also a member of several WIPO-administered Treaties, including the Berne Convention, the Rome Convention, the WIPO Copyright Treaty and the WIPO Performances and Phonograms Treaty.
-In March 2022, the UAE launched the first collective management (CMO) entity in the Gulf region to allow copyright licensing and collecting royalty payments for literary rights, but has yet to license a CMO for musical rights, reflecting a longstanding concern from U.S
+The UAE is also a member of several treaties administered by the World Intellectual Property Organization (WIPO), including the Berne Convention, the Rome Convention, the WIPO Copyright Treaty and the WIPO Performances and Phonograms Treaty.
+In March 2022, the UAE launched the first collective management organization (CMO) in the Gulf region to allow copyright licensing and collecting royalty payments for literary rights.
+The UAE also made tremendous and long-awaited progress towards establishing a CMO for musical rights in April 2025 by granting operating permits to two distinct entities—Emirates Music Rights Association (EMRA) and Music Nation.
+The emergence of diverse CMOs’ models in the UAE boosts its creative ecosystem and expands licensing and monetization opportunities for U.S. rights holders across the MENA region.

 Patents